 Fans by the thousands flock to Jacksonville Beach for the Springing the Blues Festival.
 They’re locals who live down the street or “across the ditch.”
 Others travel stretches of I-95 and I-10 from near and far.
 All make their way to the Seawalk Pavilion for the one-of-a-kind experience that only Springing the Blues offers.
-With as many as 150,000 fans heading to the festival, you might want to get creative with your mode of transportation.
+With as many as 150,000 fans heading to the festival and limited parking, you might want to get creative with your mode of transportation.

 Parking’s available but limited, so beach locals may want to use a little pedal power.